 The CSD is weak in the nutrition department.
 It’s also pretty extreme.
-If you have ongoing health issues, talk to your doctor or nutritionist before trying the CSD.
+If you have ongoing health issues, talk with your doctor or nutritionist before trying the CSD.

 Just 👏don’t 👏do 👏 it👏!

-Just like any super low-cal diet, the CSD will only provide temporary loss of water weight –– not fat.
+Just like any super low cal diet, the CSD primarily only provides temporary loss of water weight.

-The diet’s lack of vitamins, protein, and fat will cause problems if you stick with it for longer than a week.
+The diet’s lack of vitamins, protein, and fat could cause problems, even if you only stick with it for a week.
 Depending on your lifestyle and personal goals, consider healthier options if you want to lose excess weight and keep it off for good.